Information

 Language

 The vocabulary contains many words that Australians consider unique to their language.
-Some of the most known are: “outback” which means a remote and sparsely populated area and “bush” which means either country area or a native forest.
+Some of the best known are: “outback” which means a remote and sparsely populated area and “bush” which means either country area or a native forest.

-Australian spelling is usually the same as British spelling with only few exceptions.
+Australian spelling is usually the same as British English with only few exceptions.
 Some of the most well known differences include “program” rather than the British “programme”, which leads to the wide belief that the influence of “Americanisation” upon Australian English is quiet strong.
 On the other hand, Australians use “prawn” rather than “shrimp”.

 Official Name

-Australia is officially known as the Commonwealth of Australia.
-There are six states which make up the Commonwealth of Australia: Western Australia, South Australia, Queensland, New South Wales, Victoria and Tasmania, comprising the smallest continent – Australia-, the island of Tasmania and several other islands in the Pacific and Indian Oceans.
+australia-flagAustralia is officially known as the Commonwealth of Australia.
+There are six states and two territories which make up the Commonwealth of Australia: Western Australia, South Australia, Queensland, New South Wales, Victoria, Tasmania, the Northern Territory and Australian Capital Territory (ACT).
+Australia is the smallest continent.

 Time Zone